Harris County deputy constable Juqaim Barthen released from hospital

 KHOU 11 reporter Anayeli Ruiz will have a live report on this story on KHOU 11 News at 4 and 5 p.m.

-The Precinct 4 Constable's Office said he will be recovering in the comfort of his home, surrounded by family and loved ones.
+Harris County Pct.
+4 Constable's Office said he will be recovering in the comfort of his home surrounded by family and loved ones.

 Barthen, 26, was one of three officers shot while working an extra security job at a club in north Houston.
 The deputies were trying to restrain a possible robbery suspect, when Constable Mark Herman said they were ambushed from behind by a gunman armed with an AR-15 rifle.